jeanluc-d/lab-assistant/README.md

 ## Running the app

-To get the app up and running (default port 8080), run:
+To get the app up and running, run:

 ```shell
 npm start